GaioTransposon/metadata_mining/README.md

 <a name="introduction"></a>
 # Introduction:

-This repository contains a modular, containerized pipeline for processing and annotating environmental sample metadata as part of the **MicrobeAtlasProject**.
-Each container encapsulates a specific set of tasks — as you see depicted below - from preprocessing metadata (C1 - 🔴 red), creating a benchmark dataset (C2 - 🟠 orange), interacting with GPT models and generating embeddings (C3 - 🟣 purple), to GPT output evaluation (C3 - 🟢 green).
+This repository contains a modular, containerized pipeline for processing and annotating environmental sample metadata.
+Each container encapsulates a specific set of tasks — as you see depicted below - from preprocessing metadata (C1 - 🔴 red), creating a benchmark dataset (C2 - 🟠 orange), interacting with GPT models (C3 - 🟣 purple), to GPT output evaluation (C3 - 🟢 green).

 ![Pipeline overview](pipeline.png)

-Let's start with the requirements!
+Let's start getting what we need to start!

 ---
 <a name="requirements"></a>